LuisValgoi/5Things1DevShouldKnow/Agile/AGILE.md

 - What did you do yesterday?
 - What are you going to do today?
 - Is anything blocking your progress?

-# Retrospective
-- Meeting for the team to reflect on how to improve.

 # MVP
 - It stands for Minimum Viable Product.